Dariarty/Dariarty/README.md

 ## Hi there 👋

-Looking fot an Open Source Projects to contribute </br>
+Looking fot Open Source Projects to contribute </br>
 </br>
 I'm always open to learning new things